 6. Lavatory (probably female conveniences – original proposals made July 1900)

 The bandstand went in the 1960s and one of the two bowling greens has become a rose arbour.
 In 1967 there were plans for a putting green.
-The ‘Victorian’ fountain is a relatively modern feature as are the black ‘Victorian’ cast iron rectilinear arches near the toddler’s area.
+The ‘Victorian’ fountain is a relatively modern feature.
+In 2020, a mosaic celebrating Vauxhall Park’s lavender field was created by the London School of Mosaics.

 By 1965 the park had a dedicated children’s toilet which was built by the Direct Labour Organisation at a cost of £6000.
-The artist Tony Holloway covered it using a mosaic of broken tiles in a bold design meant to appeal to children.
-The current toilet block was erected in the early sixties but closed in the 1990s as part of an economy drive.
+The artist Tony Hollaway (whose stained glass windows can still be seen in Manchester Cathedral) covered it using a mosaic of broken tiles in a bold design meant to appeal to children.
+A toilet block was erected in the early sixties by the Fentiman Road/South Lambeth Rd entrance but closed in the 1990s as part of an economy drive.
+Parco Cafe is now on it’s site.

 Until 1967 (1971?)
 Vauxhall Park was the largest park owned by Lambeth Borough Council and traditionally a floral badge was planted every summer near the South Lambeth Road entrance.